 The Media of Diaspora Research Group (MDRG) is a network of academics and professionals.
-It is based in the Lincoln School of Journalism, University of Lincoln, with members from universities around the world.
+It is based in the Lincoln School of English and Journalism, University of Lincoln, with members from universities around the world.

 To examine the contribution of the diasporic media to the diversity of the public sphere.

 To examine how diasporic groups engage with their own media and the mainstream media of the host country; and the implications of this for boundary construction and integration/acculturation.

 To examine how the diasporic groups engage with the internet and social media to enhance self-representation and journalistic practices.

 To discuss and assess the possibilities of the establishment of a journal titled ‘Journalism and Diaspora’ for the publication of research findings in this subfield.